COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `SetStartPoint`: Initialise the starting angle.

-- `GetSpawnPoints`: Makes an array with all the children objects of the object which have "`Point`" in their name.
+- `GetSpawnPoints`: Makes an array with all the children objects of the objects which have "`Point`" in their name.

 - `MakeEnemy`: For all spawn points with "`All`" or "`Enemies`" in their name, instantiate an object (which must have the `homingDrone` class) with the spawn point's position and rotation, and set the speed of this object to the speed specified.

-- `ShootScatter`: For all spawn points with "`All`" or "`Enemies`" in their name, instantiate a `bullet` with a specified speed a specified rate.
+- `ShootScatter`: For all spawn points with "`All`" or "`Enemies`" in their name, instantiate a `bullet` with a specified speed at a specified rate.

 - `ShootStraight`: For all spawn points with "`All`" or "`Enemies`" in their name, instantiate a `bullet` with a specified speed a specified number of times at a specified rate.